youtube/yt_channel_section_targeter/README.md

 Also note that after setting the field, it might take several minutes for the change to be effective.

+If you setup your project using App Script, the URL might also change with different versions, you can repeat the step 4 to find the correct URL to add to the allowed origins list.

 ### I get strange errors and the tool does not work anymore.